ktindiana/fetchsep/README.rst

 Set Up
 ======

-FetchSEP and requirements may have the best results using python version 3.10.
+FetchSEP and requirements are defined for python version 3.10.
+Recommend setting up a virtual environment then install libraries in requirements.txt with pip.

 Add the fetchsep path to your python path.
 In the top level fetchsep path, fetchsep/, run:

 Windows:

     | $env:PYTHONPATH = "$env:PYTHONPATH;$PWD"